PPKFS/roguefunctor/roguelike-tutorial/# Part 0 - Setting up.md

 - Basic roguelike concepts like generating tile-based dungeons and an obsession of rendering things in ASCII characters, but that's why you're here - right?

 Notably this won't include:
 - ECS systems (Entity/Component/System) - I don't like them, and I especially don't like them for roguelikes, and I especially especially don't like them for this kind of non-realtime Haskell gamedev.
+I do still go for a compositional approach rather than attempting to jam some inheritance into Haskell though.
 - Doing things the simple way.
 Yes, it would probably be easier - for example - to not use `effectful` and just do everything in `StateT World IO`.
 But...I don't want to do that.
 I don't like using `mtl`.
 I want to use `effectful` and `optics` and a bunch of language extensions.
 I certainly will do my best to avoid unnecessarily complexity, but finishing a tutorial series with a monolithic gamestate object that is impossible to work on except by duct-taping more bells and whistles on top always annoyed me.